kstenerud/concise-encoding/cte-specification.md

 ### UUID

-The 128-bit universally unique identifier begins with an at (`@`) character, and must follow definition of the UUID string representation in [rfc4122](https://tools.ietf.org/html/rfc4122).
+The 128-bit universally unique identifier begins with an at (`@`) character, and must follow the UUID string representation defined in [rfc4122](https://tools.ietf.org/html/rfc4122).

 Example: